-The City zoning ordinances establish acceptable standards for parking to protect the appearance and safety of residential neighborhoods for the benefit of homeowners and other residents.
+The City parking and zoning ordinances establish acceptable standards to protect the appearance and safety of residential neighborhoods that benefit homeowners, other residents and visitors.
 Violation of these ordinances degrades the appearance and residential feel of our neighborhoods, which in turn, discourages homeowners from maintaining and reinvesting in their homes.

 City ordinances state that there shall be:

-- No parking except on a hard surface (asphalt, concrete, brick, concrete pavers or pre-existing gravel driveways, which are maintained and free of ruts, potholes and not expanded in area).
-Parking is allowed in the side & rear yards on a hard surface, with a minimum setback of 2 1/2 feet from the side & rear lot lines (there is no parking setback requirement for rear yards backing up to an alley).
+- No parking vehicles, trailers, motor homes, etc except on a hard surface (asphalt, concrete, brick, concrete pavers or pre-existing gravel driveways, which are maintained and free of ruts, potholes and not expanded in area).
+Parking is allowed in the side and rear yards on a hard surface, with a minimum setback of 2 1/2 feet from the side and rear lot lines (there is no parking setback requirement for rear yards backing up to an alley).